State Bank of India (SBI): history, headquarters, current position, logo and more

 In the year 1921, the banks of Calcutta, Bombay, and Madras were required to form one single Bank, Imperial Bank of India this Bank served as the central bank for the next 30 years.

-In 1955, the Imperial Bank was nationalised and renamed as State Bank of India to promote the banking service to every corner of the country to foster economic development.
+In 1955, the Imperial Bank was nationalized and renamed as State Bank of India to promote the banking service to every corner of the country to foster economic development.

 In the following decade, SBI started opening many branches across the country, including the remote areas.
 The bank also diversified and got into IT services with retail banking, corporate banking treasury operations, and International Banking.